Learn About Oxygen Therapy

 Your body needs a certain amount of oxygen for its organs to function properly.
-But as idiopathic pulmonary fibrosis (IPF) progresses, the fibrosis prevents enough oxygen from being transferred into your bloodstream.
-This is why your doctor may prescribe supplemental oxygen therapy as part of your care.
-(Learn how your lungs work.)
+But if interstitial lung disease (ILD) becomes progressive, the lung scarring (commonly called pulmonary fibrosis) may prevent enough oxygen from being transferred into your bloodstream.
+This is why your healthcare provider may prescribe supplemental oxygen therapy as part of your care.

-Your doctor will use tests, such as an arterial blood gas test and a pulse oximetry test, to determine whether you need oxygen therapy and, if so, how often and how much.
+Your healthcare provider may use tests, such as an arterial blood gas test and a pulse oximetry test, to determine whether you need oxygen therapy and, if so, how often and how much.
 These tests measure how much oxygen is in your blood.
-A low level of oxygen is a sign that you need oxygen therapy.
+A low level of oxygen is a sign that you may need oxygen therapy.
 The tests should be obtained when resting, during activity such as walking, and—in some instances—during sleep as oxygen levels can vary depending on what you are doing.
-Some people with IPF may have relatively normal oxygen levels while resting or when seated, but low oxygen levels when walking or doing other physically exerting activities.
+Some people with ILD may have relatively normal oxygen levels while resting or when seated, but low oxygen levels when walking or doing other physically exerting activities.

 How Oxygen Is Delivered

 Oxygen therapy is provided in a metal cylinder or other container.
 It flows through a tube and is delivered to your lungs in one of the following ways:

 Your healthcare provider will work with you to determine which type of oxygen delivery device you should use, as well as how much oxygen you need and how often.

 The Possible Benefits and Risks of Oxygen Therapy

 The use of supplemental oxygen in people with ILD who have low oxygen levels at rest may help: